 Gmail Notifier is free to download and can be used in over 11 languages, including French, Italian, Deutsch, Russian, Japanese and Korean.

 This tool can be configured to check for emails after specified intervals and even for multiple users (up to 3).
-Alerts are served through visual means (blinking icon or notification windows) or, through audio (sound alerts).
+Alerts are served through visual means (blinking icons or notification windows) or through audio (sound alerts).

-Moreover, newly arrived emails display a snippet of the message thanks to the Gmail feed embedded and users also have the option of reading the full message, right from the main window.
-The only bad part is that it works as long as you are logged on Gmail’s website.
+Moreover, newly arrived emails display a snippet of the message thanks to the embedded Gmail feed, and users also have the option of reading the full message right from the main window.
+The only bad part is that it works as long as you are logged on to Gmail’s website.

 WiseStamp is a Google Chrome extension that it’s going to take your email signature to a completely different level, by embedding customizable code and social media essence.
-Coming as a great opportunity for companies and people that tend to promote their business through mails, this piece of software can include cool things in your email signature, such as the latest tweet, Google+ updates and even more.
+Coming as a great opportunity for companies and people that tend to promote their business through emails, this piece of software can include cool things in your email signature, such as the latest tweet, Google+ updates, and even more.

 Also available for Firefox and Safari, WiseStamp is compatible with a wide range of services, including the following:

-WiseStamp is easy to setup and configure in such ways that the personalized HTML code is inserted automatically in your signature.
-All modifications are synchronized between computers and to simplify experience even more, the software contains various IM icons.
+WiseStamp is easy to set up and configured in such ways that the personalized HTML code is inserted automatically in your signature.
+All modifications are synchronized between computers, and to simplify the experience even more, the software contains various IM icons.

 Inbox Pause or Snooze